turian/audio-discrimination-crowdsource/README-spec.md

     * annotation: string
 For 2AFC: "XXY", "XYX".
 For 2AFC: "X", "Y".
+Note: Future experiment types might have more than two options.

 (Alternately, annotation and task_presentation could be Lists in ExperimentType if it makes it easier to code the constraints in Annotation.
 Thoughts?
 Speed is not important, code simplicity and lack of bugs is.)